 In our interview we focus on the aspects of prevention and screening, stigmatization, and cancer rehabilitation regarding colorectal cancer.

 This is the first part of our two-part special on colorectal cancer.
-The second part will be published on March 23, 2023.
+The second part can be found here.

 Note: The statements and opinions contained in this podcast are solely those of the speaker.